Using a Google Cloud Service Account with Analytics Canvas

 - If the last line in the text box does not say “Service Account Valid”, wait 60 seconds and click Verify to have Canvas test the account to ensure it has appropriate permissions to access your data.
 Once it is valid, click “Create Credential"

-Once the credential is created, you are now able to use the services you authorized (BigQuery and / or Cloud Storage).
+Once the credential is created, you will be able to use the services you authorized (BigQuery and / or Cloud Storage).
 If you run into any issues at all, please contact firstname.lastname@example.org.